 AMY JOY HOSTERMAN

-I use ceramic sculpture to illustrate the absurdities in our relationships as we attempt to control our environments.
-I examine ironies by creating miniature, allegorical representations of near-reality.
-I often include animals interacting with satirical commercial products to demonstrate my view of contemporary consumer culture.
-My work has an auto-biographical layer, and I am often studying my experiences with the ceramic process itself.
-My recent work with hand-processing native clay has me focusing on objects and philosophies of labor, collection, and containment, as I dig and haul and fill and stir and dump and store buckets of clay, stack and fill and fire in barrels and trash cans, and observe the cycles of manipulation, transformation, and the utilization of resources.
+I’m fascinated by geological process, the formation and transformation of materials, and the direct relationship these processes have to the technical processes we use in ceramic work.
+I use ceramic sculpture to illustrate our relationships with the environment as we attempt to control it, and examine ironies by creating miniature representations of near-reality.
+Currently, the act of hand-processing clay has me focusing on objects and philosophies of labor, collection, and containment.
+I dig, haul, fill, and stir buckets of clay.
+I stack, fill, and fire in barrels and trash cans.
+I observe the cycles of manipulation, transformation, and the utilization of resources.

 About Amy Joy Hosterman: